alanyeung95/aer525/README.md

 https://www.youtube.com/watch?v=R7FGiA9WF-Y

 # manipulator dynamic
+## inertia tensor
+tensor of  gives us an idea about how the mass is distributed in a rigid body

 ## intertia matrix M(q)
 - the inertia matrix is symmetric and positive definite

+## Mass moment of inertia
+ a body’s resistance to a change in its rotation direction or the angular momentum

 ## linear control
 https://www.bilibili.com/video/BV1p7411m7Za?p=21&spm_id_from=pageDriver